How to Find Keywords for an Article: Tips to Get a Higher Google Ranking

 I use both Google and JAAXY to do my keyword research.
 Jaaxy is a paid keyword research tool.
 Unlike other tools that limits you to less than 5 free searches, you get 30 free searches at Jaaxy.
 It is an advanced and useful platform for managing all aspects of keyword research, and I find it more affordable compared to other keyword research tools in the market.

-You type in a keyword phrase and Jaaxy will give you details of average monthly searches, average estimated traffic, the Quoted Search Results (QSR), a Keyword Quality Indicator (KQI), and SEO score out of 100 and the availability of domain names related to the keyword.
+You type in a keyword phrase and Jaaxy will give you details of average global monthly searches the term gets, average estimated traffic you will get if you rank on the first page of Google under this term, the Quoted Search Results (QSR), a Keyword Quality Indicator (KQI), and SEO score out of 100 and the availability of domain names related to the keyword.

 A keyword can have lots of traffic but what matters when deciding to build content around the keyword is the competition.
 You don't want to waste time developing content around a keyword only to find out later that you are unable to rank.
 The QSR shows you the number of competing websites ranked in Google for the exact keyword.
 To confirm the QSR, you can type the keyword in quotation marks in Google search.